Quickstart: Run your first Batch job in the Azure portal

 Create a Batch account

 Follow these steps to create a sample Batch account for test purposes.
 You need a Batch account to create pools and jobs.
-As shown here, you can link an Azure storage account with the Batch account.
+You can also link an Azure storage account with the Batch account.
 Although not required for this quickstart, the storage account is useful to deploy applications and store input and output data for most real-world workloads.

-Enter values for Account name and Resource group.
-The account name must be unique within the Azure Location selected, use only lowercase characters or numbers, and contain 3-24 characters.
+Enter a value for Account name.
+This name must be unique within the Azure Location selected.
+It can contain only lowercase letters and numbers, and it must be between 3-24 characters.

-In Storage account, select an existing general-purpose storage account or create a new one.
+Under Storage account, click Select a storage account, then select an existing storage account or create a new one.

-When the Deployment succeeded message appears, go to the Batch account in the portal.
+When the Deployment succeeded message appears, go to the Batch account that you created.

 Create a pool of compute nodes

 Now that you have a Batch account, create a sample pool of Windows compute nodes for test purposes.
-The pool for this quick example consists of 2 nodes running a Windows Server 2012 R2 image from the Azure Marketplace.
+The pool in this quickstart consists of two nodes running a Windows Server 2019 image from the Azure Marketplace.

-In the Batch account, click Pools > Add.
+In the Batch account, select Pools > Add.

 Enter a Pool ID called mypool.

-In Operating System, select the following settings (you can explore other options).
+In Operating System, use the following settings (you can explore other options).

-Setting Value Image Type Marketplace (Linux/Windows) Publisher MicrosoftWindowsServer Offer WindowsServer Sku 2012-R2-Datacenter-smalldisk
+Setting Value Image Type Marketplace Publisher microsoftwindowsserver Offer windowsserver Sku 2019-datacenter-core-smalldisk

 Scroll down to enter Node Size and Scale settings.
 The suggested node size offers a good balance of performance versus cost for this quick example.

-Setting Value Node pricing tier Standard_A1 Target dedicated nodes 2
+Setting Value Node pricing tier Standard_A1_v2 Target dedicated nodes 2

-Keep the defaults for remaining settings, and click OK to create the pool.
+Keep the defaults for remaining settings, and select OK to create the pool.

 Batch creates the pool immediately, but it takes a few minutes to allocate and start the compute nodes.
 During this time, the pool's Allocation state is Resizing.
 You can go ahead and create a job and tasks while the pool is resizing.

-After a few minutes, the state of the pool is Steady, and the nodes start.
-Click Nodes to check the state of the nodes.
+After a few minutes, the allocation state changes to Steady, and the nodes start.
+To check the state of the nodes, select the pool and then select Nodes.
 When a node's state is Idle, it is ready to run tasks.

 Create a job

 Now that you have a pool, create a job to run on it.
-A Batch job is a logical group for one or more tasks.
+A Batch job is a logical group of one or more tasks.
 A job includes settings common to the tasks, such as priority and the pool to run tasks on.
-Initially the job has no tasks.
+The job won't have tasks until you create them.

-In the Batch account view, click Jobs > Add.
+In the Batch account view, select Jobs > Add.

-Now create sample tasks to run in the job.
-Typically you create multiple tasks that Batch queues and distributes to run on the compute nodes.
+Now, select the job to open the Tasks page.
+This is where you'll create sample tasks to run in the job.
+Typically, you create multiple tasks that Batch queues and distributes to run on the compute nodes.
 In this example, you create two identical tasks.
 Each task runs a command line to display the Batch environment variables on a compute node, and then waits 90 seconds.

 When you use Batch, the command line is where you specify your app or script.
-Batch provides a number of ways to deploy apps and scripts to compute nodes.
+Batch provides several ways to deploy apps and scripts to compute nodes.

 To create the first task: